-1.6.10.7 Wade et al. (2016) assessed puffin as being at moderate risk of displacement and habitat loss due to offshore wind farms.
-The species is considered to be at very low risk of collision with turbines.
+1.6.11.7 Wade et al. (2016) assessed puffin as being at moderate risk of displacement and habitat loss due to offshore wind farms due to the limited ability of the species to utilise alternative habitats.
+The species is considered to be at very low risk of collision with turbines due to an very low proportion of birds flying at turbine height.
 Maclean et al. (2009) assessed auks as being at high risk of barrier effects at offshore wind farms (Table 1.6).

-- 1.6.10.8 Puffins were recorded in six of the eleven aerial surveys undertaken across Hornsea Three plus a 4 km buffer.
-Two seasons are defined for puffin, a breeding season from April to July and a non-breeding season from August to March (Table 1.5).
-The peak population recorded in the breeding season occurred in May when a population of 307 birds was estimated (Table 1.22; Figure 1.17).
-This surpasses the 1% threshold of regional importance for puffin (50 birds) with the population estimated in April also surpassing the threshold for regional importance. - 1.6.10.9 In surveys undertaken in the non-breeding season, puffins were recorded in two months (September and December) with an estimated population of eleven birds in both months (Table 1.22; Figure 1.17).
-This population does not exceed the 1% threshold of the regional non-breeding BDMPS population for puffin (2,320 individuals) (Table 1.5).
+1.6.11.8 Puffins were recorded in twelve of the aerial surveys undertaken across Hornsea Three plus a 4 km buffer.
+Two seasons are defined for puffin, a breeding season from May to July and a non-breeding season from August to April (Table 1.5).
+The peak population recorded in the breeding season occurred in May 2016 when a population of 352 birds was estimated (Table 1.22; Figure 1.17).
+This surpasses the 1% threshold of regional importance for puffin (1% threshold = 50 birds) with the populations estimated in May 2017 and July 2017 also surpassing the threshold for regional importance.

+1.6.11.9 In surveys undertaken in the non-breeding season, puffins were recorded in seven surveys with an estimated peak population of 266 birds occurring in April 2016 (Table 1.22; Figure 1.17).
+This population does not exceed the 1% importance threshold of the regional non-breeding BDMPS population for puffin (1% threshold = 2,320 individuals) (Table 1.5).

-1.6.10.10 All puffins recorded during aerial surveys of Hornsea Three plus a 4 km buffer were recorded sitting on the sea surface.
+1.6.11.10 All but one of the puffins recorded during aerial surveys of Hornsea Three plus a 4 km buffer were recorded sitting on the sea surface.
+The single bird in flight was recorded flying in a south-westerly direction.

-1.6.10.11 On a precautionary basis, puffin is considered to have an International conservation status in the context of Hornsea Three as, based on the maximum foraging range of the species (200 km), there is potential connectivity between Hornsea Three and the breeding colony at the Flamborough and Filey Coast pSPA.
-Population estimates of puffin at Hornsea Three plus a 4 km buffer exceed the 1% thresholds of relevant regional populations in April and May (Table 1.22, Table 1.5).
-The 1% thresholds of the national and international populations for puffin are not surpassed in any month.
-Therefore based on potential SPA connectivity and the regional importance of puffin populations at Hornsea Three, puffin is identified as a VOR and considered for further assessment as a species of International conservation value.
+- 1.6.11.11 On a precautionary basis, puffin is considered to have an International conservation status as, based on the mean-maximum foraging range ± 1 standard deviation (105.4 ± 46.0 km), there is potential connectivity between Hornsea Three and the breeding colony at the Flamborough and Filey Coast pSPA.
+Population estimates of puffin at Hornsea Three plus a 4 km buffer exceed the 1% importance thresholds of relevant regional populations in May 2016 and 2017 and July 2017 (Table 1.22, Table 1.5).
+The 1% importance thresholds of the national and international populations for puffin are not surpassed in any month. - 1.6.11.12 Therefore based on potential SPA connectivity and the regional importance of puffin populations at Hornsea Three, puffin is identified as a VOR and considered for further assessment as a species of International conservation value.

-Figure 1.17: Population estimates of puffin (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and February 2017.
+Figure 1.17: Population estimates of puffin (with 95% confidence intervals) estimated from aerial surveys undertaken across Hornsea Three plus a 4 km buffer between April 2016 and November 2017.